marcopennekamp/lore/specification/modules.md

 A module path can also be used as the name in a module declaration, which effectively creates a nested module.
 A module declaration `module my_project.utils.Timer` creates a module `Timer` inside a module `utils`, which in turn is inside a module `my_project`.

 Declarations outside a module are put into the implicit **root module**, which all first-level modules are also part of.
 The module `my_project` defined in the preceding paragraph would be part of the root module.

-The requirement for the `do` is purely due to parsing ambiguities that would arise otherwise.
-Without the `do`, the parser might have to read the whole file to find the `end` that closes the block module declaration which the parser would first assume to be a top module declaration.
-This will eventually be removed once we introduce significant indentation.

 ###### Example (Declaration)